oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 **The sequence above describes invocation of sync-action:**

 *   The *Backend* receives a request from a client, provided by action type, parameters and optionally correlation-id (encapsulated by the parameters).
     -   Correlation-ID is a pass-thru identifier of an action which the client defines.
-A client can associate any action with that ID which will appear as part of the Job and its Steps in Backend for action related logging and in VDSM logs.
-If the client does not provide a correlation-id, the Backend will generate one.
+    -   A client can associate any action with that ID which will appear as part of the *Job* and its *Step*s in *Backend* for action related logging and in VDSM logs.
+    -   If the client does not provide a correlation-id, the Backend will generate one.
+    -   The correlation-ID is passed by Parameters of the Action (a successor of *VdcActionParameterBase*).
 *   The *Backend* uses the *CommandFactory* to create a concrete command instance.
 *   The *Backend* creates a *Job* entity with the given parameters and bind it to the command.
 *   A default implementation will be provided (A command with 2-3 tasks representing VALIDATION, EXECUTION and tentative FINALIZATION for *endAction*).